pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Conclusion

-For me, the opportunity to work with a knowledgeable and experience mentor meant I had the tools to understand the limits of my skills and the gaps in my current role.
-I could see how to quickly adjust my behaviour to better support the team I was in.
+For me, the opportunity to work with a knowledgeable and experienced mentor meant I had the tools to understand the limits of my skills and the gaps in my current role.
+I could see how to quickly adjust my behaviour to better support the team I was on.

-I was also able to see further ahead in my career and begin gaining knowledge and developing the skills which would support my transition from one role to the next.
-In preparing myself for those next steps, the challenges I faced did not seem so insurmountable as they once would have.
+I was also able to see further ahead in my career and begin gaining knowledge and developing the skills that would support my transition from one role to the next.
+In preparing myself for those next steps, the challenges I faced did not seem as insurmountable as they once would have.

-With a mentor to meet with I could ask that question.
+With a mentor to meet with, I could ask that question.

 > "What do I need to learn next?"